Drug Information

 How does this medication work?
 What will it do for me?

 Hydroxyurea belongs to the group of cancer-fighting medications known as antineoplastics, and specifically to the group of antineoplastics known as antimetabolites.
 Hydroxyurea fights cancer by preventing the growth of cancer cells, which eventually results in their destruction.
 It is usually used to treat certain types of cancers of the skin on the head and neck (excluding the lip) known as squamous cell carcinomas.
-When treating these types of cancers, hydroxyurea is usually used at the same time as radiation therapy, as these two methods work together to kill cancer cells more effectively.
+When treating these types of cancers, hydroxyurea is usually used at the same time as radiation therapy, as these 2 methods work together to kill cancer cells more effectively.

 It can also be used to treat a certain type of cancer of the blood known as chronic myelocytic leukemia.